Conflux-Chain/conflux-developer-site/docs/v2-hardfork/evm-space-guide.md

 In this section, we'll guide you through the process of installing and configuring the wallets to connect to the Conflux Core Space eSpace spaces.

-To connect to Conflux Core Space, you'll need a Conflux-compatible wallet, such as Portal and Fluent.
+To connect to Conflux Core Space, you'll need a Conflux-compatible wallet, such as Fluent.
 To connect to Conflux eSpace, you'll need an Ethereum-compatible wallet, such as MetaMask.

 ### Installing & Setting Up Fluent